SweetCodeHQ/contributors/guidelines.html.markdown

 ## PUBLISHING

-* CONTENT PUBLISHING: After the content is published Fixate will share the content as a unique URL with the Fixate network.
+* After the content is published Fixate will share the content as a unique URL with the Fixate network.
 The network is encouraged to share the content when it fits with their network, but this is not a requirement.
 If content is shared please always use the URL that Fixate provides.
 Because Fixate does not have access to customer analytics, this is the only way to gauge performance of a post.

-## CONTENT ACCEPTANCE
+* Fixate and or Fixate client own copyright of all accepted content.
+Which means content cannot be republished in whole by the contributor, and the contributor cannot stake claim to the contents distribution.

-Content should be free of opinions, product promotion, slander, or mention of competitive products to the customer.
-Content with any of the above can be edited prior to acceptance to meet these criteria.
+* Fixate and or Client may choose to syndicate content on one or more forums including the clients blog or other media outlet.

-From time to time content gets rejected.
-Content rejections can come from Fixate or fixate customers.
-90% of the time rejections are from customers and based on direction changes or missed expectations on topics.
-Not on the quality of content.
-If content is rejected it is repurposed on the Fixate blog, and Fixate will pay 50% of the contributor’s blog rate.
+* To the extent that it is possible, it is recommended that contributors subscribe to feeds where content is published, monitor, and respond to any comments placed on content they have created.